anoma/geb/README.md

     $$\Gamma, \text\{tdom\} \vdash \text\{term : (ttype term)\}$$ we have
     $$\Gamma \vdash \text\{(lamb tdom term) : (so-hom-obj tdom (ttype term))\}$$

-    For a list of length n, this coreesponds to the iterated lambda type, e.g.
+    For a list of length n, this corresponds to the iterated lambda type, e.g.

     ```lisp
     (lamb (list so1 so0) (index 0))